 Ancient cultures and many people today practice sungazing around this time, staring into the sky at the setting of the largest star in the solar system.
 The radiant energy enters the eyes via the cornea, passing through the optic lens, focusing on the retina, travelling down the optic nerve to the middle of the brain, nourishing and activating the hypothalamus, pineal, and pituitary glands, the control center of the physical body, triggering vital electric, magnetic, chemical reactions.
 This activation harmonizes the hormonal and nervous systems, creating increased energy and vitality, enhanced cognitive function, improved sleep and calmness via melatonin and serotonin production, and a plethora of other health benefits.

-Be safe – only practice sungazing if you feel called to it, or when it is safe to look at the sun within the hour after sunrise or within the hour before sunset when ultraviolet levels are at zero.
-I’ve found that even just looking at the sky with the light reflected into the clouds has been beneficial for me.
+Be safe – only practice sungazing if you feel ready for it, or when it is safe to look at the sun within the hour after sunrise or within the hour before sunset when ultraviolet levels are at zero.
+I’ve found that even just looking at the sky with the light reflected into the clouds has been beneficial for me and my sleep quality.
 Start slowly and acclimate your eyes to the sun.
 Start during one of the safe hours for twenty or fewer seconds, then add 10-20 seconds to your sungazing practice every day.
 After years of indoor living and screen time, you may have to cover one eye with your hand and alternate eyes so that you can take in the light without squinting.
 This practice has been reported to increase vision strength and even eliminate or reduce the need for prescription eyeglasses when combined with neurotrophic herbal medicines and proper nutrition.
 After a few months you will likely experience less tension, fewer worries, a more balanced spirit, and increased vitamin D.

 Nature heals, being in nature is the act of coming home.
 Let the elements feed your skin and spirit.
 Greet it with self knowledge, wisdom, and a well nourished body, and all will be well.
 Going barefoot on the earth at the same time also balances your charge with beneficial negative ions, grounds you, and keeps you balanced, reducing inflammation and creating white blood cells.
 Getting in the dirt feeds our good bacteria and allows the skin to absorb vital B-complex vitamins that promote longevity.
 Your body has an innate ability to heal and regulate itself.
 Remember what you loved doing as a kid, and do more of it!
 Just do whatever you can to avoid getting sunburnt throughout the process, and seek cover when your skin starts to feel warm.